KSchyogolev/demo-code/README.md

 - Performance benchmarking utilities
 - Resource utilization monitoring

-## Proof of Concepts (POCs)
+## Proof of Concepts
-Located in the `pocs/` directory, this section contains experimental implementations and technical validations for various ideas and approaches.
+Located in the `POCs/` directory, this section contains experimental implementations and technical validations for various ideas and approaches.

 ---